Home » What Autism Has Taught Me

 What You Can Do

 Since my boy was diagnosed the incident rate for autism has risen from 1 in every 151 to 1 in every 68 children.
 In all likelihood, you know someone on the spectrum who is just waiting for you to enter his or her world.
-One great place to start will be the 2014 Walk for Autism.
-You can register for the walk at www.walkforautismal.com, or you can join one of the many teams that are forming.
+The Autism Resource Foundation is a great place to start when looking for information about resources but also events, community awareness, leadership, advocacy, and financial assistance.

 Once we get outside of ourselves and our own fears and begin the journey to connecting with others, the things we saw as barriers begin to blow away.